makehackvoid/makehackvoid.com/projects/pc-to-pcb.md

 Happy PCB Manufacturing everyone - and please comment or ask me any questions below.
 All images are available in higher res via [my Flickr! stream](http://www.flickr.com/photos/ozadr1an/sets/72157628003599589/) as well.

+---
+**Brother printers**
+*nickwest — Fri, 16/03/2012 - 8:36pm*
+Choice of printer is important here - not all laser printer toners are created equal, and each brand will have slightly different melting points.
+For example, the cheap Brother laser I first tried DOES NOT WORK.
+I tried 40 passes through the (cheap Lowell from Officeworks) laminator and about 6 minutes of ironing with Press N Peel film and couldn't get anything more than about 10% of my artwork to transfer, and the tracks that did transfer adhered very poorly to the copper.
+I then tried a Kyocera laser printer, again with Press N Peel film, and it worked 100% perfectly.
+The toner has stuck well to the copper after about 4 minutes of ironing, and probably requires less time than this.
+I haven't tried the laminator yet but I'll give it a shot on my next board.
+Thanks Adr1an for the informative guide!

+**HP paper has changed; and Brother bad, Laserjet good** *af3556 — Fri, 24/08/2012 - 12:28am*
+The "HP Everyday Photopaper" I bought today at Officeworks didn't work at all - the paper seems totally impervious to water.
+Even after about 10 minutes in water it hadn't absorbed a drop.
+Probably good for photos but lousy for PCB transfer.
+I guess they've changed the product - today's pack is 200 gsm and has a completely black background package.
+I found much better results with a pack of ultra-cheap, 100gsm officeworks brand inkjet photo paper.
+Also, I'll second the other comment re.
+Brother printers: my Brother HL-5350DN printer, excellent in all other respects, just wouldn't let go of the toner.
+A friend's 10 year old HP Laserjet worked a treat.
+Thanks, Ben